gpuwangge/VulkanPlatform/README.md

 1. Install Android Studio: https://developer.android.com/
 1. Install NDK: https://developer.android.com/studio/projects/install-ndk
    You only need to install&setup NDK.
 You should already installed and configured CMake when installing Vulkan.
-1. To verify setup success or not, make sure to run these tests: https://github.com/android/ndk-samples
+1. [Optinal] To verify setup success or not, make sure to run these tests: https://github.com/android/ndk-samples
    Especially the "hello-vulkan" test.
-1. Edit samples/androidSample.h will tell Android Studio which sample to compile
+1. [Optional] Edit samples/androidSample.h will tell Android Studio which sample to compile
 1. Launch Android Studio, open "androidVulkanSandbox" folder.
 Select "Build" > "Build Bundle(s) / APK(s) > Build APK(s)"
-1. If you want to run sample on AVD(Android Virtual Device), click the green button on the top right corner.
+1. [Optional] If you want to run sample on AVD(Android Virtual Device), click the green button on the top right corner.

 ## Distribution
-1. For Android, you can distribute the single .apk file, it contains all resources.
+1. For Android, just distribute the single .apk file, it contains all resources.
 1. For Windows, it is more complicated.
-Besides the .exe binary, you should include the following resources(if use any):
+Besides the .exe binary, you should include the following resources(if the sample use any):
 models/
 shaders/
 textures/